ryantheEng/compound-ROI/README.md

 ![ROI Year](/outputs/roi_year.png)

 ### Conclusion
 Seen from the above graphs and outputs, the stablecoins such as DAI, USDT and USDC have the most upside to them.
 In comparison, WETH and WBTC have lower APYs and therefore will have lower ROIs.
+This is partly due to the fact that there isn't a demand to borrow appreciating assets (such as BTC and ETH).
 Running calculator.py will also allow you to choose different combinations of collateral and time in market! *Just be careful, you will need to have Python, numpy and pandas modules installed!*